|

 Synesthesia

-Everyone has synesthesia to some degree.
+Everyone connects their senses to some degree.
 When we learn about things we learn to associate many different types of information together.
-For instance, a flower is both a visual shape and a color, a felt texture, a scent or even a taste.
-You might also connect a memory or an emotion to the flower.
-Then if you only experience the scent of that flower for instance in a perfume, it can make you think of the picture of that flower.
-But most of these connections come from learned experience and exposure.
-In synesthesia however, the brain connects different categories of things together in ways that can be random and that do not correspond to actual relationships and that were not based on experience with such a connection.
+For instance a flower is both a visual shape and a color, a felt texture, and a scent.
+A person might also connect a special memory or an emotion to the flower.
+Then to experience only the scent of that flower in a perfume, the image of that flower might automatically appear in their mind.
+But most of these connections come from learned experience and past exposure.
+In synesthesia, new sensory experiences arise that were never experienced in real life and ones that may not even be real, such as the experience of music having tastes.

 When I feel vibrational patterns in things this information belongs to the category of feeling, but through what I think might be synesthesia, it translates automatically into vision and structure, and sometimes also sound, taste and scent, and many other types of understanding.
 The vibrational patterns I feel in human tissues comes alive in my mind as visual images of organs and tissues together with felt understanding of pain and discomfort as the person is feeling.